AndrewJBateman/ionic-angular-infoapp/README.md

-# Ionic Angular Photostore
+# Ionic Angular InfoApp

 App to search for info from an API and display it using the [Ionic 4 framework](https://ionicframework.com/docs).
-Currently using a movie database to develop the app.
+Currently using a movie database API to develop the app.

 ## Table of contents